wealthkernel/api-documentation-guides/docs/portfolios/Basics.md

 Portfolios are a container for an investor's cash and holdings.
 All investment activity on the WealthKernel platform (balances, orders, transactions) is directly tied to a portfolio.

+You can have multiple portfolios under a single account to allow for different investment strategies.
+However, we do not recommend mixing and matching mandate types.

 ## Mandate types

 ### Execution only mandate